oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Generate Contract Code

-Once you selected a contract specification using the combinators API you can invoke `generate()` method to generate contract code as in the example below:
+Once you selected a contract specification using the combinator API you can invoke `generate()` method to generate contract code as in the example below:

 ```typescript